squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

   * Microsoft Windows Cygwin and MinGW
   * OS/2

-For more specific information, please see [http://www.squid-cache.org/platforms.html platforms.html].
 If you encounter any platform-specific problems, please let us know by registering an entry in our [http://www.squid-cache.org/bugs/ bug database].
 If you're curious about what is the best OS to run Squid, see BestOsForSquid.